 The problem is that it’s a vicious cycle—every time we use antibiotics, resistant bacteria have the opportunity to grow and thrive, leading to even more resistance and possible “super bugs” that don’t respond to antibiotics at all.

 The good news is that we can mitigate antibiotic resistance and the effects of antibiotics on our health by taking care of our microbiome.

 Antibiotics and Your Microbiome

 Your microbiome is the diverse ecosystem of all the bacteria living in and on your body, and ideally, it consists of 85% good bacteria (aka probiotics) and only 15% of the undesirable bacteria that can make you feel less than your best.
-Within this delicate balance, the good guys can support your health by helping you absorb nutrients, digest your food, balance your blood sugar, regulate your immune system, and even balance your emotions.
+Within this delicate balance, the good guys can support your health by helping you absorb nutrients and digest your food, maintaining your blood sugar levels already in a healthy range, supporting your immune system, and even encouraging emotional balance.

 The problem with antibiotics is that they indiscriminately wipe out all the bacteria in your microbiome, both the bad guys they are targeting and the probiotics that are working so hard to keep you healthy.
 And when the good guys can no longer stand guard to crowd out the bad guys and perform all of their crucial life-supporting functions, the unwanted bacteria can take over, leading to temporary diarrhea and other digestive complaints.

 The bad news is that research shows that just one course of antibiotics can negatively impact your gut microbiome for up to an entire year3.
 Just imagine what happens with continued antibiotic use beyond one course—and the depletion of more and more beneficial bacteria!
 After several cycles, you may even find that your health (beyond just your digestion) is impacted on multiple fronts.

 Thankfully, probiotics can help make a difference when it comes to antibiotic use.